Comparison of Top 5 Cement Companies |UltraTech vs Shree vs Ambuja vs ACC vs Dalmia Bharat9 min read

 12) Capacity Metrics: Capacity Market Share:

-- As per the capacity, UltraTech Cement has a market share of 24%, thereby given 1st rank and 5 points.
-The company enjoys the benefit of Operating Leverage.
+- As per the capacity, UltraTech Cement has a market share of 24%, thereby giving 1st rank and 5 points.
+In addition, the company enjoys the benefit of Operating Leverage.

-- Dalmia Bharat with only a market share of 5.6% gets the last position and only 1 point.
+- With only a market share of 5.6%, Dalmia Bharat gets the last position and only 1 point.

 13) Capacity Metrics: Utilization (%):

 - Capacity Utilization is expressed in terms of percentage and can be calculated by dividing Sales Volume from the Total Installed Capacity.

 - In Q3FY21, Ambuja Cement has recorded the highest capacity utilization of 94.3%, receiving the top-most position.